 A national park entrance fee is required to visit Mount William National Park.
-A single day pass will cost $24 or you may purchase an 8-week pass good for all of Tasmania’s National Parks for $60 (all prices in Australian Dollars as of 2017).
-Dogs are not in the park and along Forester Kangaroo Drive.
+A single day pass will cost $40 or you may purchase an 8-week pass good for all of Tasmania’s National Parks for $80 (all prices in Australian Dollars as of 2021).

 Directions: Take Tasman Highway (A3), 42 kilometers east of Scottsdale and 56 kilometers northwest of St. Helens to Gladstone Road (B82) and turn north following signs for Mount William National Park.
 Drive 25 kilometers to the small town of Gladstone and turn right on Carr Street/Cape Portland Road again following signs for the park (if you miss the intersection, you will quickly come to the end of the road).
 Drive two kilometers as the road becomes dirt and continue on to Browns Ridge Road/Musselroe Bay Road.
 Drive another 15.25 kilometers, going through a few twists and turn before entering the national park where you will find the south end of Forester Kangaroo Drive on the right.
 If you drive another 4 kilometers up Musselroe Bay Road, you will come to the other end of Forrester Kangaroo Drive

 Scenic drive address: Forester Kangaroo Drive & Musselroe Bay Road, Mount William National Park, TAS 7264, Australia